PrinceCuet77/Hyperledger-Fabric/docs/source/Fabric-FAQ.rst

 :Answer:
   Chaincode can be written in any programming language and executed in containers.
-Currently, Golang, node.js and java chaincode are supported.
+Currently, Go, Node.js and Java chaincode are supported.

 :Question:
   Does the Hyperledger Fabric have native currency?